mercadopago/devsite-docs/guides/in-person-payments/qr-code/qr-dynamic/integrations.en.md

----
-sites_supported:
-  - mla
-  - mpe
-  - mco
-  - mlu
-  - mlm
-  - mlc
-  - mlb
----

-#  How to Integrate the QR dynamic model
+# How to integrate the QR dynamic model

 For collection using the QR code dynamic model, you should create both an order and a code with an external service, based on the relevant response.

 ## Model flow